-The Shire of Jerramungup is responsible for development, operation and rehabilitation of Shire Pit 9.
-The management measures detailed in this Pit Management Plan will be followed during the development, operation and rehabilitation of the pit, and during gravel cartage operations.
+Main Roads is responsible for development, operation and rehabilitation of Fregon Pit 6.
+The management measures detailed in this Pit Management Plan will be followed during the development, operation and rehabilitation of the gravel pit, and during gravel cartage operations.

-The Shire of Jerramungup's Construction Supervisor will be provided with a copy of the Pit Management Plan and made aware of his responsibilities detailed in this plan.
+Main Roads Construction Supervisor will be provided with a copy of the Pit Management Plan and made aware of their responsibilities as detailed in this plan.

-The Shire of Jerramungup's Superintendent for the gravel extraction operations will be responsible for pit management and monitor their compliance by the crushing contractor.
+Main Roads Superintendent for the gravel extraction operations will be responsible for pit management and monitor their compliance.